The Complete Guide to Refinancing Your SBI Student Loans in the U.S.

 3 Signs You Need to Refinance Your Student Loans

-Now you know all the possible benefits of refinancing your SBI student loan.
-The big question is – should YOU refinance your SBI student loan.
+Now you know all the possible benefits of refinancing your SBI student loans.
+The big question is — Should you refinance your SBI student loan?
 Here’s how you’ll know it’s time to refinance.

-1. Your Interest Rate is Way to Too High
+1. Your Interest Rate Is Way Too High

 2. Your Repayment Terms are Unfavorable

-3. You’ve Improved Your Credit Since Taking Your Education Loan
+3. You’ve Improved Your Credit Since Taking Out Your Education Loan

 If you’ve been paying off your student loans for a while, chances are your credit score has improved.
 A better credit score almost automatically means a better interest rate and loan terms.
-So if your credit score has improved it is definitely time to refinance!
+So if your credit score has improved, it is likely time to refinance.

 Can You Refinance State Bank of India Student Loans in the U.S.?

-As we explained above, not all U.S. lenders are willing to borrow money to visa holders.
+As we explained above, not all U.S. lenders are willing to lend money to visa holders.
 You might also face a few obstacles with lenders who do.
-But, this it doesn’t all hope is lost.
+But, that doesn’t mean all hope is lost.

 Why It’s So Hard for Visa Holders to Refinance at American Banks?

 Ultimately, it all comes down to risk.
 If you are a visa holder on a short-term visa (like a student visa) you won’t be in the country for too long.
 If you don’t repay the loan while you are in the U.S., lenders have no way of collecting the money when you are out of the country.
-As student loans are usually large sums of money, this increases the chances of a student leaving the country before the loan is repaid.
+As student loans are usually large sums of money, this increases the chances of a student leaving the country and never completely repaying the loan.

 Fortunately, there are lenders like Stilt who looks at factors other than your residency to determine whether you are eligible.